 The Turret House is a picturesque Queen Anne style home built in 1902 by prominent Launceston retailer, George McKinlay.
 It features a sweeping verandah, lead lighting, decorative cornices, ceiling roses, fireplaces and mantles and, of course, its famous turret which overlooks Launceston and the confluence of the North Esk and Tamar Rivers.

-The Turret House is perfectly located within a 5 minute walk of the spectacular Cataract Gorge, a 15 minute walk to the CBD and right on the famous Tamar Valley Wine Route and Touring Route.
+The Turret House is perfectly located within a five minute walk of the spectacular Cataract Gorge, a 15-minute walk to the CBD and right on the famous Tamar Valley Wine Route and Touring Route.
 As an added bonus it is only minutes walk from two of Launceston’s most awarded restaurants – Stillwater and Cataract on Paterson.